 There is no doubt these pickup trucks pack some serious punch on the road.
 They’re both engineered to be strong and unwavering, allowing you to test the limits on and off the pavement.
 When you compare standard configurations, though, one may leave you wishing you had more power where it counts.

-On the other hand, the 2020 Toyota Tundra is standardly powered by the 5.7L i-FORCE V8 engine.
+On the other hand, the 2021 Toyota Tundra is standardly powered by the 5.7L i-FORCE V8 engine.
 Due to its extra cylinders, it procures a more robust performance, coming in with 381 horsepower and a whopping 410 lb-ft of torque.
 This results in quicker acceleration and a heightened towing rating.

-The Tundra also comes with a suite of driving aids in their Toyota Safety Sense™ P system.
+The Tundra also comes with a suite of driving aids in its Toyota Safety Sense™ P system.
 These intuitive driver-assistive technologies give you a second pair of eyes on the road and help with everything from elevating your awareness to preventing collisions.
 Best of all, they’re standard on every Toyota Tundra trim level.

-The Toyota Safety Sense™ P package includes:
+The Toyota Safety Sense™ P suite includes:

-Additionally, the Tundra also comes with heated door mirrors, so your pickup is ready when you are.
-It also comes with a 6-speaker audio system and a 7-inch touchscreen on your dashboard.
+Additionally, the Tundra comes with heated door mirrors, so your pickup is ready when you are.
+It also features a standard 6-speaker audio system and a 7-inch touchscreen on your dashboard.
 This lets you stay connected with Apple CarPlay®, Android Auto™, Amazon Alexa, and Bluetooth® technologies.
-Also standard on this pickup is a free trial of Sirius XM® Satellite Radio to keep you entertained on the go as well.
+Also standard on this pickup is a free trial of SiriusXM® Satellite Radio to keep you entertained on the go as well.

 The base model of the Ford F-150 can seat three people in its one available row.
 However, higher trims and larger cab sizes can support seating for up to five or six.
 Unfortunately, in order to hold six occupants inside the cab, you’ll have to sacrifice bed length with a maximum of 78.9 inches.
 Heated mirrors do not come standard, either.